martinothamar/Mediator/README.md

 This is a work in progress list on the differences between this library and MediatR.

 * `RequestHandlerDelegate<TResponse>()` -> `MessageHandlerDelegate<TMessage, TResponse>(TMessage message, CancellationToken cancellationToken)`
   * This is to avoid excessive closure allocations.
-I thin it's worthwhile when the cost is simply passing along the message and the cancellationtoken.
+I think it's worthwhile when the cost is simply passing along the message and the cancellation token.
 * No `ServiceFactory`
   * This library relies on the `Microsoft.Extensions.DependencyInjection`, so it only works with DI containers that integrate with those abstractions.
 * Singleton service lifetime by default